miroapp/app-examples/examples/python-webhooks/README.md

 9. Select Try It! to run the API request right from the browser.
 If you get a 201 response, you are ready to receive events!

 10. Next, go to to the same board which you referenced in the request above, and create a sticky.
 You should now receive a webhook event!
-To learn more about the events you can expect to receive,
+Great job!
+You've just learned how to get started with Miro's webhooks with Python 🎉.

 # 🗂️ Folder structure <a name="folder"></a>